rj45/starjay/docs/cpu_isa_manual.md

   next_pc = pc + tos!; if (nos! == 0) then pc = next_pc
 ```

 Branches to a target address if the popped next on stack value is equal to zero.
-The target address is calculated by adding the current program counter to the top of stack value which is always popped whether the branch is taken or not.
+The target address is calculated by adding the address of the next instruction to execute to the top of stack value which is always popped whether the branch is taken or not.

 ##### 3.4.6. `bnez` - Branch if Not Equal Zero